UC Santa Cruz

 I passed the Algebra II Tutor qualifying exam given by the Foothill College Pass the Torch program.

 I have a thorough knowledge of American history and have successfully assisted a high school student with creating an American history timeline, detailing the events in America in the 1930s.

-I have experience tutoring students with Asperger's syndrome and am very familiar with the condition.
+I have experience tutoring students on the autism spectrum and am very familiar with the condition.
 I am also familiar with the different types of thinking patterns within the autism spectrum.
 First there is the Photo Realistic Visual Thinking Object Visualizers, who tend to be poor at algebra.
 Second are the Pattern Thinkers - Spatial Visualizer Music and Math, who tend to be poor at reading.
 Third are the Verbal Facts/Language Translation thinkers, who tend to be poor at drawing.
 Fourth are the Auditory Thinkers, who tend to have fragmented visual perception.
 There can also be mixtures of these thinking types.
 In my work with students I will try to determine which of these thinking types the student displays so I can build on their strengths.